 The demand for private service professionals to work in mega-mansions and sprawling estates is phenomenal.
 Here are the wealth statistics by the numbers:

-With over 600 billionaires peppered throughout America, it would take a lifetime to send resumes just to them.
-These ultra-wealthy families employ small armies of staff to cater to their every need, and that's where domestic staffing agencies and elite headhunters like Brian Daniel come in.
+With over 700 billionaires peppered throughout America, it would take a lifetime to send resumes just to them.
+These ultra-wealthy families employ small armies of staff to cater to their every need, and that's where domestic staffing agencies and elite headhunters like Brian Daniel come into the picture.

 What backgrounds do the domestic staff come from?